Sky F1 reveal new pundit for Canadian Grand Prix

 Former F1 world champion Jacques Villeneuve will join the Sky Sports F1 team at the Canadian Grand Prix this weekend.

-Villeneuve, who won the title in 1997 with Williams, will be alongside the likes of Simon Lazenby, Martin Brundle and Danica Patrick in Montreal.
+Villeneuve, who won the title in 1997 with Williams, will be alongside the likes of Simon Lazenby, Martin Brundle and Danica Patrick in front of the cameras in Montreal.

-The former Canadian driver competed in F1 from 1996-2006, driving for the likes of Renault, Sauber and BAR as well.
+The former Canadian driver competed in F1 from 1996-2006, driving for the likes of Renault, Sauber and BAR too.

 He won 11 races and finished on the podium 23 times.
 However, he never won his home race in 10 attempts.